cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 If we don't swizzle the SMEM layout, we'd simply have the layout `(kBlockM, kHeadDim)`.
 Each `MMA_Atom` would tile using a 16x16 chunk out of our SMEM per A-fragment (or 16x8 for B- or C-fragments).
 Let's examine the bank conflict:

 As before, banks cycle every 128 bytes, which is 32 consecutive floats or 64 halfs.
 If we have `kHeadDim=64`, then we have conflicts for any threads that touch the same column in one load cycle.
 For a 16x16 fragment (per warp) load using a 32x4 copy atom (per thread), we notice that these byte sizes are equal, so each copy atom loads one 16x16 A-fragment and two 16x8 B/C-fragments.
-Ideally, we want this load operation to use the same optimal [4-phase quarter-warp pattern](#how-do-32-threads-load-128-bits-each) as for our GMEM load, but this assumes we're conflict free.
+Ideally, we want this load to drain through the same optimal [four 128-byte transactions](#how-do-32-threads-load-128-bits-each) as our GMEM load, but this assumes we're conflict free.

 Let's analyze our conflict pattern.
 Since we touch 16 rows, our load touches 16 values in a column, which causes 16-way conflict.
 Since we technically only load a quarter-warp at a time (128-bytes), we touch at max 8 rows at a time, so an 8-way bank conflict.
 Regardless, that's an 8x slowdown just from an SMEM load.